 Not enough is known to rate the safety of using wormwood topically.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Wormwood is LIKELY UNSAFE when taken by mouth during pregnancy in amounts greater than what is commonly found in food.
 The concern is the possible thujone content.
 Thujone might affect the uterus and endanger the pregnancy.
 It’s also best to avoid topical wormwood, since not enough is known about the safety of applying wormwood directly to the skin.

 If you are breast-feeding, don’t use wormwood until more is known about safety.

 Allergy to ragweed and related plants: Wormwood may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before taking wormwood.

-A rare inherited blood condition called porphyria: Any thujone present in wormwood oil might increase the body’s production of chemicals called porphyrins.
+A rare inherited blood condition called porphyria: Thujone present in wormwood oil might increase the body’s production of chemicals called porphyrins.
 This could make porphyria worse.